GenBank

 The GenBank sequence database is an open access, annotated collection of all publicly available nucleotide sequences and their protein translations.
 It is produced and maintained by the National Center for Biotechnology Information (NCBI; a part of the National Institutes of Health in the United States) as part of the International Nucleotide Sequence Database Collaboration (INSDC).

-GenBank and its collaborators receive sequences produced in laboratories throughout the world from more than 500,000 formally described species.
+In October 2024, GenBank contained 34 trillion base pairs from over 4.7 billion nucleotide sequences and more than 580,000 formally described species.

 The database started in 1982 by Walter Goad and Los Alamos National Laboratory.
 GenBank has become an important database for research in biological fields and has grown in recent years at an exponential rate by doubling roughly every 18 months.

-Release 250.0, published in June 2022, contained over 17 trillion nucleotide bases in more than 2,45 billion sequences.
 GenBank is built by direct submissions from individual laboratories, as well as from bulk submissions from large-scale sequencing centers.

 Submissions

 Only original sequences can be submitted to GenBank.
-Direct submissions are made to GenBank using BankIt, which is a Web-based form, or the stand-alone submission program, Sequin.
+Direct submissions are made to GenBank using BankIt, which is a Web-based form, or the stand-alone submission program, table2asn.
 Upon receipt of a sequence submission, the GenBank staff examines the originality of the data and assigns an accession number to the sequence and performs quality assurance checks.
 The submissions are then released to the public database, where the entries are retrievable by Entrez or downloadable by FTP.
 Bulk submissions of Expressed Sequence Tag (EST), Sequence-tagged site (STS), Genome Survey Sequence (GSS), and High-Throughput Genome Sequence (HTGS) data are most often submitted by large-scale sequencing centers.
 The GenBank direct submissions group also processes complete microbial genome sequences.

 History

 Walter Goad of the Theoretical Biology and Biophysics Group at Los Alamos National Laboratory (LANL) and others established the Los Alamos Sequence Database in 1979, which culminated in 1982 with the creation of the public GenBank.
 Funding was provided by the National Institutes of Health, the National Science Foundation, the Department of Energy, and the Department of Defense.
 LANL collaborated on GenBank with the firm Bolt, Beranek, and Newman, and by the end of 1983 more than 2,000 sequences were stored in it.

-In the mid 1980s, the Intelligenetics bioinformatics company at Stanford University managed the GenBank project in collaboration with LANL.
+In the mid-1980s, the Intelligenetics bioinformatics company at Stanford University managed the GenBank project in collaboration with LANL.
 As one of the earliest bioinformatics community projects on the Internet, the GenBank project started BIOSCI/Bionet news groups for promoting open access communications among bioscientists.
 During 1989 to 1992, the GenBank project transitioned to the newly created National Center for Biotechnology Information (NCBI).